Brand clipping as a measurable acquisition channel: CPM, view target, creative-iteration loop. The Verge Clips playbook for campaigns that return CAC.

 The founder does a podcast tour, gives a keynote, or sits for one big interview.
 Verge Clips clips that one piece of source content into 20-40 short-form clips and rolls them out over 6-12 weeks.
 Single highest ROI structure for founder-led brands.

-The brand has 50+ creator collaborations with usage rights, most of which were posted once and never used again.
-Verge Clips re-cuts that creator UGC into native short-form for the brand's distribution accounts.
+The brand has 50+ partner collaborations with usage rights, most of which were posted once and never used again.
+Verge Clips re-cuts that partner UGC into native short-form for the brand's distribution accounts.
 Cheapest high-volume option because the source content is already paid for.

 Source content: what works

-- Creator UGC with talent on camera.
-Outperforms brand-produced content 2-3x because it reads as native to the platform.
+- Partner UGC with talent on camera.
+Consistently outperforms brand-produced studio content because it reads as native to the platform.

 - Founder podcast or interview footage.
 Best for founder-led brands.
 Highest brand-affinity lift.